 Attending the Academy Awards with fiancé Brad Pitt, Angelina's classic style was exactly how long Hollywood hair should be worn, according to Charles, nor is it a difficult style to do.
 ‘Adding volume whilst ensuring hair is polished and glossy instantly adds glamour to usually straight and sleek locks,' he says.

 The key to creating the perfect red-carpet bounce like Angelina's is to enhance your hair with volumising products.
 My Volume & Bounce Shampoo and Conditioner

 are great for hair that lies a little flat and cries out for a much-needed lift.
 The formula is enriched with Collagen, which helps hair to appear thicker and denser leaving you with beautiful big and bouncy locks with plenty of body.

 Apply a boosting mousse (such as Volume & Bounce Body Booster Mousse

-Blow-dry your hair in sections aiming for the root with a medium-sized round brush.
+Blow-dry your hair in sections aiming for the collections with a medium-sized round brush.
 Lift your hair up and out to create volume and add a sleek and smooth finish.
 Then using a large barrel curling iron, curl your hair from the middle down to give your hair flow and movement.